 When taking your pet for a walk in public, it is always a good idea for you or your pet to wear a sign to let others know that your friend is blind and anyone who approaches should be calm and cautious.
-After many years of requests, I have opened a shop on Cafe Press and created a design in honor of my old blind dog.
-The purpose of designing this mascot is to help others.
+After many years of requests, I have opened a shop on Cafe Press and created a design in honor of my old blind dog with the purpose of helping others.

 You are welcome to purchase one of my blind dog products at Cafe Press to assist your friend with their walk.
 If you are looking for a blind dog tag or tee shirt designed especially for you and your pet, please do not hesitate to contact me.
 It would be an honor to provide you with a custom design based on your pet's or organization's needs.

 This site is a recipient of The WhippitTalk Purple Paw Award, and proudly supports the SCF and ASPCA.